 The Department of Managed Health Care (DMHC) has established an Emergency Services Independent Dispute Resolution Process (IDRP), a fast, fair and cost-effective way to resolve claim payment disputes.

-Participation in the Emergency Services IDRP is voluntary and, while the process is non-binding, DMHC feels that IDRP decisions may offer providers and payors a fast, fair and cost-effective alternative to other slower and more costly legal remedies.
+Participation in the Emergency Services IDRP is voluntary and, while the process is non-binding, DMHC feels that IDRP decisions may offer providers and payers a fast, fair and cost-effective alternative to other slower and more costly legal remedies.
 As such, the parties are encouraged to comply with the decision issued by the Emergency Services IDRP External Reviewer.

 Do I Qualify?